Tony Gwynn: College career

-Gwynn was a two-sport star with San Diego State, playing three baseball seasons and four basketball.
-He was a two-time All-American outfielder in his final two seasons when he led the team in hitting.
+Gwynn was a two-sport star with San Diego State, playing three seasons of baseball and four of basketball.
+He was a recreation major.
+He was an All-American outfielder in his final two seasons, when he led the team in hitting.
 A skilled playmaker in basketball, he set multiple school records for assists.
-He is the only player in the history of the WAC to earn all-conference honors in two sports.
+He was the first player in the history of the WAC to earn all-conference honors in basketball and baseball.
 Gwynn was not allowed to play baseball as a freshman.
 He was overweight at 205 lb, and Vezie wanted him to get in shape for the next basketball season.

 By the following season in 1979, Gwynn still had not heard from Aztecs baseball coach Jim Dietz about joining the team after the basketball season.
 However, an opportunity arose after two outfielders riding bicycles were struck by an automobile and injured, leaving Dietz in need of replacements.
 Freshman shortstop Bobby Meacham, who played against Gwynn in high school, convinced the coach to give Gwynn a chance.
 Dietz had never seen Gwynn play but contacted him mostly because he trusted Meacham.
 Vezie by then had been fired, and his successor, Smokey Gaines, allowed Gwynn to play baseball.
 Were it not for the accident, Gwynn doubted he would have ever played baseball with SDSU.
-"Knowing what I now do about Coach Dietz ... [h]e's too loyal to his athletes to have allowed me to walk over after basketball season and join the team", said Gwynn.
+"Knowing what I now do about Coach Dietz ... [h]e's too loyal to his athletes to have allowed me to walk over after basketball season and join the team," remarked Gwynn.